 For example, if you are entering college and have not decided on a professional career path, or are in the middle of a midlife career switch, you may want to consult the BLS Occupational Outlook Handbook (OOH).
 The OOH is a searchable database that contains information on over 500 careers, from accountants to zoologists.

-Careers may be sorted and analyzed in five categories: median pay (2012 reference), number of projected new jobs from 2012-2022, entry-level educational requirements, growth rate of the field, and the type of on-the-job training that employees in the field receive.
+Careers may be sorted and analyzed in five categories: median pay (2019 reference), number of projected new jobs from 2019 to 2029, entry-level educational requirements, growth rate of the field, and the type of on-the-job training that employees in the field receive.
 Estimates and projections are based on results from the bi-annual Occupational Employment Statistics (OES) survey and adjusted to include results from the previous three years.

 Special buttons are available to display the three categories that most people are interested in — the highest-paying jobs, jobs with the fastest expected growth, and careers with the most projected new jobs.
 One broad field dominates with most of the top spots in all three categories — medicine.
 As Obamacare meets our aging population, high-paying positions are available at all levels of the medical system from surgeons to physical therapists, personal care to home health aides.

-However, you don’t have to be in medicine to find jobs with good pay and high demand.
-For example, general and operations managers are expected to add over 244,000 jobs with a median salary of $95,440 per year.
+However, you don't have to be in medicine to find jobs with good pay and high demand.
+For example, software developers and software quality assurance analysts and testers are expected to add 316,000 jobs with a median salary of $107,510 per year.

 What do they do and how do I become one?
 Glad you asked.
 Simply click on the link with the occupation name, and a secondary page will show up with tabs showing what people in that profession do, their work environment, how to become an employee in that field, pay distributions, job projections, and other useful career information.